HermanL02/WarwickUniversity-Notes/202309/Essay.md

 ## Intro
-In the midst of the digital revolution, network security is becoming a crucial factor for data integrity, confidentiality and availability.
-As the network attacks grow in both frequency and complexity, the importance to enforce security protocol to protect the data transmission has become increasingly apparent.
-In this context, TLS, as the base of protecting network transmission, played an pivotal role.
+In the midst of the digital revolution, network security is becoming a critical element for ensuring data integrity, confidentiality, and availability.
+As network attacks increase in both frequency and complexity, the need to enforce security protocols to safeguard data transmission is becoming more evident.
+In this scenario, TLS, as the foundation of network transmission protection, has played a crucial role.

-TLS 1.2 is a widely used standard in the production standard, its design reflects the network security environment's requirement and challenge in the current stage.
-However, as the time passing by, the changing of the threaten models, and the growing of computing limit, TLS 1.2 has exposed many security flaw and the performance limitation.
-These challenges promotes the creation of TLS1.3.
-It not only strengthened security standard, but also improved efficiency and performance.
-One of the feature is that TLS 1.3 used simplified handshake process and stronger cryptographic primitives to provide enhanced security level and improved performance.
+TLS 1.2 is a broadly adopted standard in production environments, reflecting the requirements and challenges of the contemporary network security landscape.
+However, over time, the evolution of threat models and the advancement of computational capabilities have revealed numerous vulnerabilities and performance limitations in TLS 1.2.
+These challenges led to the development of TLS 1.3.
+It not only bolstered the security standards but also enhanced efficiency and performance.
+A key feature of TLS 1.3 is its streamlined handshake process and the use of robust cryptographic primitives to offer higher security and improved performance.

-Despite the theoretical and practical superiority of TLS 1.3, it is still a challenge for websites to deploy it in production.
-The challenges including the combability with current system, the cost and complexity to upgrade, and the understanding of new features.
-Since these reasons, TLS 1.2 is still widely used, although we know the security drawbacks.
+Despite the theoretical and practical advantages of TLS 1.3, its deployment in production remains challenging for many websites.
+These challenges include compatibility with existing systems, the cost and intricacy of upgrades, and the need for understanding new features.
+For these reasons, TLS 1.2 remains prevalent, despite its recognized security limitations.

-This essay will deeply explore and analyse the design, security, performance and the applications in the real world, and will do critical analysis to the leading documents.
+This essay will select the most influential sources, critically review their k

 ### Source Choosing